Master's Thesis · 2026

 3 Conditions

-I tested three types of interaction markers in Echoes of Abandonment, a hand-sculpted VR experience about a child coping with their parents' divorce: diegetic markers (subtle, world-integrated cues), non-diegetic markers (overlay icons), and a control group with no markers.
-Narrative immersion was measured using the IEQ-SF and NES questionnaires alongside custom questions.
+Participants were randomly assigned to one of three marker conditions in Echoes of Abandonment, a VR experience about a child coping with their parents' divorce: diegetic markers (a brightness shader), non-diegetic markers (an exclamation mark icon), and a control group with no markers.
+Narrative immersion was assessed using the IEQ-SF and NES alongside custom Likert-scale items.

 Primary finding